 When to buy an iMac?

-The iMac lineup got update in March 2019 for the last time.
+The iMac lineup got updated in March 2019 for the last time.
 The iMac Pro is available since December 2017.
 An update with a new Intel chip generation is overdue.

 green means: up to date